 Bay Area Educational Amateur Radio Society (BAEARS) provides listings of Bay Area ham classes and exams.
 Additional info on how to get started in Amateur Radio is also provided.

 Recruiting at local events most often exceeds the effort made versus returns ratio.
-Such efforts such at Field Day, Swap Meets, Hamfests, Tri-City Safety Day, National Night Out, Fourth of July, Solano Stroll, and similar are much less successful than recruitment at CERT events, Public Safety Meetings, Disaster Organization newsletters, Neighborhood Watch groups, and related web presence including NEXTDOOR, El Cerrito PATCH, FACEBOOK, YouTube, etc. Occasionally we can submit articles about KAROECHO to local newspapers and social media such as Field Day, upcoming classes, exams, and Simulated Emergency Tests.
+Such efforts such at Field Day, Swap Meets, Hamfests, Tri-City Safety Day, National Night Out, Fourth of July, Solano Stroll, and similar are much less successful than recruitment at targeted events such as CERT events, Public Safety Meetings, Disaster Organization newsletters, Neighborhood Watch groups, and related web presence including NEXTDOOR, El Cerrito PATCH, FACEBOOK, YouTube, etc. Occasionally we can submit articles about KAROECHO to local newspapers and social media such as Field Day, upcoming classes, exams, and Simulated Emergency Tests.